Sections

 How to view a Section Break

-You can see the section breaks in your document in many views, but normal view is the easiest to recognize.
-Once you insert the section break a double dotted line appears from one side of your document to the other.
+You can see the Section breaks in your document in many views, but normal view is the easiest to recognize.
+Once you insert the Section break a double dotted line appears from one side of your document to the other.

-Practice: Inserting a section break
+Practice: Inserting a Section break

 1. Open a blank document.